Black Nerve

 Welgauth had hatched from her mother’s third brood, but bested every elder daughter in sworn duels.
 To appearances, she is the first Wormthew to master possession, but a component of her Two Body Technique relied on umbracognition to send orders an oathbound slave.
 In her rout to Pit #59, Welgauth pushed the Two Body Technique further than ever, possessing dozens of her family.

 They traveled in the dark of night, and dug a secret underground chamber, entrace beneath the waters of the resevoir.
-The telltale sign of a deviate eeling pit was a spike in activity, so Welgauth carefully controled the eel population and stitched production — if anything, growth and output seemed to slow.
+The telltale sign of a deviant eeling pit was a spike in activity, so Welgauth carefully controled the eel population and stitched production — if anything, growth and output seemed to slow.

 The matriach used all the subtlety of a spy master to lure in bodies through partial possession.
 She grew her horde unseen deep in the waters of the resevoir.
-All this stealth, she knew, only bought her time — the dominion was done with eels, and every pit would be cleansed by year's end.
+All this stealth, she knew, only bought her time — the Dominion was done with eels, and every pit would be cleansed by year’s end.
 It was a matter of time.
 But all she needed was time.

 You seen, the Wormthew clan — or rather, the Gildenighter clan — were proud of their history, and never forgot it They recounted the stories in private.
 Before the Third Dominion, before the fall of the old Alliance, before any Queen’s Eels, the Gildenighter clan were oathbound to pharmacia, and manipulated arete accounting.
 They were spellbinders, and the first techniques ever passed down through the clan were for writing contracts.